-Flying Deer School Programs at Mountain Road,
+Flying Deer School Programs

 As teachers, we constantly strive for student engagement, and no question, you had them engaged on all levels.
 What a testimonial to the power of hands-on learning!
 I can't say enough about your teaching, and particularly your relational skills.
 I believe our kids took away skills on all levels that they will draw on in years to come. —Janice Moran, mathematics teacher, Lenox Memorial Middle and High Schools, Lenox, Massachusetts